-The criterion is the occurrence or absence of a code in the document (i.e.: code occurs vs. code does not occur).
+Per document, it is checked whether both persons have assigned the same codes.
+Thus, the criterion of comparison is the occurrence or absence of a code in the document.
 This option can be useful, for example, if you are working with relatively short documents, such as free text responses to a survey, and with a large number of codes.

 MAXQDA generates two tables, the “code-specific results table” with the analyzed codes and the “result table” with detailed information on each compared document.

 The code-specific results table